neuroidss/Singularity-Agent-Factory/README.md

 Everything the agent can do is defined as a "tool".
 Even its core abilities are just tools that can be viewed and, theoretically, improved by the agent itself.

+-   `Autonomous Control Panel`: A UI tool that provides the Start/Stop button and a real-time log viewer for the autonomous loop.
 -   `Autonomous Goal Generator`: The AI's strategic core.
 In Autonomous mode, this tool analyzes the agent's own limitations (like resource scarcity) and formulates high-level goals aimed at achieving true, long-term autonomy.
 -   `Tool Retriever Logic`: The system prompt for the first AI call (the RAG step).
 It instructs the AI on how to select relevant tools.
 -   `Core Agent Logic`: The system prompt for the second AI call (the execution step).
 It defines the agent's core personality and decision-making process.